Celerino Castillo III: Early life and military service

-Castillo was a detective sergeant with a Texas Police Department from 1974 until 1979, and graduated from the University of Texas–Pan American in 1976 with a BS in Criminal Justice.
-He served in the United States Army during the Vietnam War.
+Castillo grew up in Edinburg, Texas, He served in the United States Army from 1970 to 1972 as an infantry sergeant during the Vietnam War. after his military service he transitioned to civilian law enforcement as a detective sergeant with a Texas Police Department from 1974 until 1979, and graduated from the University of Texas–Pan American in 1976 with a BS in Criminal Justice.

 Drug Enforcement Administration

 While in Vietnam, Castillo had witnessed first-hand the effects of drug abuse on his soldiers.
-In 1979, he joined the DEA as an enforcement agent in America's "war on drugs", specializing in undercover investigation and acting as a foreign diplomat for six years in South and Central America.
+He joined the Drug Enforcement Administration (DEA) as a special agent in 1979, following six years as a police officer with the Edinburg Police Department in Texas during America's "war on drugs", specializing in undercover investigation and acting as a foreign diplomat for six years in South and Central America.
 He is best known for blowing the whistle on the CIA-backed arms-for-drugs trade used to prop up the 1980s Contra counter-insurgency in Nicaragua, and for the book that he wrote on that subject entitled Powder Burns: Cocaine, Contras and the Drug War; it was released in 1994, two years after he had left the DEA.